 Pupils begin the GCSE curriculum in English Language, Literature and Spoken Language in year 10.
 We follow the AQA specification for all three disciplines.
 English Language consists of two exams (creative and viewpoints).
 English Literature consists of four texts in two exams (poetry anthology, Shakespeare, twentieth century text and nineteenth century text).

 Spoken Language assessment consists of a formal speech, video recorded.
 Each term has a Literature and Language focus and then an interleaving approach means these topics/skills are revisited throughout the year.

 At Key Stage 3 (Years 7 – 9) all pupils’ progress is assessed formally once a term using a department score system.
 This is across a range of Reading and Writing assessment focuses.
 In addition to this, formative teacher and peer comments support pupils’ learning and progress.
 Verbal feedback is given regularly in class.
 All pupils’ reading and spelling ages are tested on entry in Year 7 and those of concern are tracked and re-tested regularly, once intervention has been put in place.

 At Key Stage 4, pupils are assessed in line with the AQA GCSE specifications.
-Class work and exam preparation are scored twice a term and formative comments are given in between these times.
-Live marking and verbal feedback is given to pupils every lesson and pupils regularly self and peer assessment assists the pupils with relating to mark schemes and success criteria.
+Class work and exam preparation are marked twice a term and formative comments are given in between these times.
+Live marking and verbal feedback is given to pupils every lesson and pupils regularly self and peer assess their work.
+This assists the pupils with relating to mark schemes and success criteria.
 The department completes regular moderation to ensure consistency across teachers.

 Pupil Voice is also sought regularly as a way of ensuring lessons are impactful and engaging.

-The department offers: Debate Club, Poetry by Heart, and Creative Writing Club as well as numerous theatre trips, drama workshops and author/illustrator visits throughout the year.
+The department offers: Debate Club, Poetry by Heart and Creative Writing Club as well as numerous theatre trips, drama workshops and author/illustrator visits throughout the year.